Matin-Am/Matin-Am/README.md

 ### About Me

-I'm a self-taught web developer with a passion for building full-stack applications using Django and React.
-Currently learning DevOps tools and contributing to open-source projects.

-- Python & Django enthusiast
+-Backend Developer specializing in the Django framework.
+I design and build reliable backend systems and APIs using Python, focusing on performance and scalability.
-- Strong focus on clean code and reusable components
+- Strong focus on clean code and reusable component
-- Interested in backend development and system design
 ### 🛠 Tech Stack & Tools

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)